5 Liver Enzymes Levels Charts & Infographics (Normal & High, for Men & Women).

 So, the elevations in these enzymes don’t necessarily mean liver damage or inflammation.

-3. Normal liver enzymes levels according to age (in children & adults).
+3. Normal liver enzyme levels according to age (in children & adults).

 Liver enzyme levels also vary with age.
 Therefore, children (boys and girls) may have slightly different reference ranges for liver enzymes, especially ALT levels.

-The table below is an example of the ALT liver enzyme levels according to age and gender (reference).
+The table below shows the ALT liver enzyme levels according to age and gender (reference).

 |Gender||Age range (years)||ALT levels (U/L)|